openhab/openhab-docs/_addons_bindings/zigbee/org.openhab.binding.zigbee/README.md

 ### Devices

 The following devices have been tested by openHAB users with the binding.
-The absence of a device in this list does not mean it will not work - if the device is a standard ZigBee device similar to ones on this list, then it should work.
+This list is far from exhaustive, and the absence of a device in this list does not mean it will not work - if the device is a standard ZigBee device similar to ones on this list, then it should work.
+It should be noted that many "new" devices (approximately newer than 2020) will require coordinators that support ZigBee 3.0.
+If this is not supported, then devices may briefly join the network, and then leave when they find the network does not support the newer security requirements.

 | Device                                         | Description                                                  |
 | ---------------------------------------------- | ------------------------------------------------------------ |